volab/IoT_EPS/_1_userDoc/source/softDev.rst

 handleBpLongClic
 ====================================================================================================
-This méthod is used 3 times in the ino file.
+This method is used 3 times in the ino file.
 One time in the setup and 2 times in the loop.
-The purpose of this fonction is to force plugs mode to manual.
+The purpose of this function is to force plugs modes to manual.
 After power off switching or after a long press on the plug's button

 .. graphviz:: graphviz/handleBpLongClic.gv